arsho/newsroom/readme.md

 ### - [x] Phase 2 (Running)

-   - Add edit delete functionalities for each news
+   - Add edit and delete functionalities for each news

    - Update story list page to include JSON link